Evidence for a three-dimensional quantum spin liquid in PbCuTe$_{2}$O$_{6}$: End notes

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-We thank K. Siemensmeyer for his help with the susceptibility measurements, D. Voneshen for his help with the inelastic neutron experiments performed on LET at the ISIS facility and Tobias M\"uller for performing classical Monte Carlo simulations.
-S.C., B.L., A.T.M.N.I., and J.R. acknowledge the Helmholtz Gemeinschaft for funding via the Helmholtz Virtual Institute (Project No. HVI-521).
+We thank K. Siemensmeyer for his help with the susceptibility measurements, D. Voneshen for his help with the inelastic neutron experiments performed on LET at the ISIS facility, Tobias M\"uller for performing classical Monte Carlo simulations and C. Baines for his help with $\mu$SR experiments on LET at SMuS facility in PSI.
+S.C., B.L. and A.T.M.N.I. acknowledge the support of DFG through project B06 of SFB 1143 (ID 247310070).
 Access to MACS was provided by the Center for High Resolution Neutron Scattering, a partnership between the National Institute of Standards and Technology and the National Science Foundation under Agreement No. DMR-1508249.
-Y.I. and R.T. gratefully acknowledge the Gauss Centre for Supercomputing e.V. for funding this project by providing computing time on the GCS Supercomputer SuperMUC at Leibniz Supercomputing Centre (LRZ).
+Y.I. and R.T. gratefully acknowledge the Gauss Centre for Supercomputing e.V. for funding this project by providing computing time on the GCS Supercomputer SuperMUC at the Leibniz Supercomputing Centre (LRZ).
 J.R. is supported by the Freie Universit\"at Berlin within the Excellence Initiative of the German Research Foundation.
+Y.I. acknowledges the Science and Engineering Research Board (SERB), India for support through Startup Research Grant No. SRG/2019/000056.
+This research was supported in part by the International Centre for Theoretical Sciences (ICTS) during a visit to participate in the program The 2nd Asia Pacific Workshop on Quantum Magnetism (Code: ICTS/apfm2018/11).
+Y.I. acknowledges the kind hospitality of the Helmholtz-Zentrum Berlin f\''ur Materialien und Energie, Berlin, Germany where a part of the research was carried out.

-\section{Author contributions}
+\subsection{Author contributions}

 A.T.M.N.I. made the powder and single crystal samples.
 S.C. performed or participated in all neutron measurements, and analyzed the data with help from the other authors.
 J.A.R.-R., R.B., P.S. supported the INS measurements and D.K., P.M. supported the neutron diffraction measurements.
 B.L. participated in most measurements and directed the experimental aspects of the project.
 The DFT calculations were performed by H.O.J., Y.I carried out the quantum PFFRG calculations with the help of J.R. and R.T., while J.R performed the classical simulations and directed the theoretical aspects of the project.
 S.C. and B.L. wrote the manuscript with contributions from all authors.